From Panic! and BMTH to The Offspring and Weezer, plus everything in between.

 Biffy have become true Glasto veterans, having played nearly every stage in the fest, most recently tearing up the main Pyramid Stage in 2017.
 But it's there 'Puzzle'-era show back in 2007 that sticks most in the memory.

 Following Dave Grohl's infamous on-stage leg injury, the Foos were forced to pull out of their Glastonbury headline slot in 2015.
 They returned triumphant in 2017, Dave opening with a solo take on 'Times Like These' dedicated to their 2015 replacement, Florence and The Machine.

-A headliner on multiple occasions, the Devon trio are already rumoured for a return visit in 2019 in support of their upcoming new album 'Simulation Theory'.
-Here's a taste of what to expect taken from their 2010 set.
+A headliner on multiple occasions, the Devon trio were rumoured for a return visit in 2019 in support of their upcoming new album 'Simulation Theory', but alas - it wasn't meant to be.
+Here's what we're missing out on this weekend, taken from their 2010 set.

 Armed with a full horn section, Rou Reynolds owned The Other Stage back in 2009, with the band returning as recently as 2015 to keep showing Pilton exactly how it's done.

 How do you make a The Gaslight Anthem gig even more epic?
 You bring out actual Bruce Springsteen to play 'The '59 Sound', that's how!

 JIMMY EAT WORLD